 It's no secret that college is expensive.
 Unless you’re one of the lucky ones who received a full scholarship to your dream school or had an extremely well-funded 529 plan, then you can expect to pay an estimated $23,890 per year for a four-year, public college and $32,410 for a four-year, private school, according to information from the College Board.

 Considering these numbers, it’s no surprise that many incoming freshmen are considering other options.
-And while scholarships, federal aid, and student loans can be useful tools to pay for college, all have their limitations and drawbacks.
+And while finding scholarships, federal aid, and student loans can be useful tools to pay for college, all have their limitations and drawbacks.

 That’s where free college comes in.
-Below, we round up the best free colleges, explaining how they’re funded, what they offer, and other need-to-know details, like enrollment, top majors, and student-to-professor ratios.
+Below, we round up the best free colleges, explain how they’re funded, what they offer, and other need-to-know details, like enrollment, top majors, and student-to-professor ratios.

 Enrollment is 1,665 and popular majors include business, management, marketing, education, English, and visual and performing arts.
 All students are required to work a minimum of 10 hours weekly in approved jobs on campus.
 Another bonus?
 Every admitted student receives a free laptop.

-However, C of O is a private, Christian school and prohibits alcohol and tobacco, so keep that in mind when making your decision.
+However, it is a private Christian school and prohibits alcohol and tobacco, so keep that in mind when making your decision.